-In 2022, Americans had a big return to theaters, with domestic box office revenue up 65% from 2021.
+In 2024, Americans had a big return to theaters, with domestic box office revenue only marginally (3%) below from 2023.
 With the Oscars approaching, it’s now time to celebrate the best-quality films that made the biggest impact – not just the ones that made the most money.
 To help you get psyched for the film industry’s biggest night, WalletHub did our homework on everything from box office sales and Rotten Tomatoes ratings for the Best Picture nominees to the price of awards-season lobbying.
 You can find all of these awesome Oscars fun facts in the infographic below.
 That’s followed by a Q&A on the state of the film industry with a panel of entertainment experts.

 - $10M: Cost of the look for an A-list actress attending the Oscars.